What states require car insurance?

 Does Virginia require car insurance?

-Virginia doesn’t require auto insurance, but vehicle owners must pay an annual fee of $500 to the DMV to opt out of coverage.
+Virginia doesn’t require auto insurance, but vehicle owners must pay an annual fee of $500 to the DMV to opt out of the minimum car insurance in Virginia.

 Why do states require car insurance?